 HI aims to continuously reduce the generated amount of waste by initiating and taking advantage of the various reuse, exchange, recycling, or donation opportunities available.
+The construction division strengthened its procedures in generating, storing, transporting, and disposing of its waste which includes a 'return to supplier agreement" for hazardous wastes to ensure responsible disposal of wastes generated by project sites.
 The energy division is considering to implement more projects focused on upscaling wastes to be converted into more useful materials.
 The Company will also look at expanding the eco-brick project to involve more stakeholders.
 Another project under study is the provision of mobile libraries converted from a container van.
 These and other recycling initiatives will be more formalized and monitored.